Parasitic worms of the digestive tract

 Nematode parasitic worms of the domestic rabbit

-Parasitic nematodes found most frequently in the gastrointestinal system of rabbits are:
+Parasitic nematodes most frequently found in the gastrointestinal system of rabbits are:

 Oxyuridae